 The breathtaking scenery of Lake Nakuru National Park

 Lake Nakuru National Park is located about 150 kilometres from Nairobi and is one of the most scenic and popular Kenya’s national parks.
-Surrounded by a picturesque escarpment and ridges, wooded and bushy grassland and a big euphorbia forest, the large and shallow lake is the main attractions of the park which was famous for big flocks of flamingos.
+Surrounded by a picturesque escarpment and ridges, wooded and bushy grassland, and a big euphorbia forest, the large and shallow lake is the park’s main attractions, which was famous for big flocks of flamingos.

-Unfortunately, our guide told us that since 2012, the conditions of the lake have become no longer favourable for the flamingos and most of them have moved to other Rift Valley lakes.
-Despite that, lake Nakuru boasts an exceptional birdlife since more than 400 different bird species have been recorded here and it’s also possible to see big flocks of pelicans and still variable flocks of flamingos.
+Unfortunately, our guide told us that since 2012, the lake’s conditions have become no longer favourable for the flamingos, and most of them have moved to other Rift Valley lakes.
+Despite that, lake Nakuru boasts an exceptional birdlife since more than 400 different bird species have been recorded here, and it’s still possible to see big flocks of pelicans and variable flocks of flamingos.

 Besides, once merely a bird sanctuary, the Lake Nakuru National Park is also a national rhino sanctuary and the best place in Kenya to see protected black and white rhino.
-It also features hippo and waterbuck, big heard of buffalo, the endangered Rothschild’s giraffe, Burchell’s zebra, Thomson’s gazelle, hyena, baboon and different species of monkey.
+It also features hippo and waterbuck, big herds of buffalo, the endangered Rothschild’s giraffe, Burchell’s zebra, Thomson’s gazelle, hyena, baboon and different species of monkey.
 If you are lucky, Lake Nakuru is the best park in Kenya to spot the tree-climbing lion.
-During our game drive, we spotted an abundant range of wildlife, including one black rhino and six white rhinos, but the thing that stroke us most was the breathtaking scenery of the park.
+We spotted an abundant range of wildlife during our game drive, including one black rhino and six white rhinos, but the thing that stroke us most was the breathtaking scenery of the park.